 Availability of Garcinia Cambogia in India

-Malabar tamarinds grow exclusively in the south, particularly in Kerala.
-It’s not uncommon for homes in this region to have such fruit trees and their yard.
-Kudampuli season is June through August, during the rainy months.
+Malabar tamarinds grow well in the south, particularly along the Western Ghats and in Kerala.
+In these regions, it’s commonplace for village homes to have these fruit trees growing in their yard.

 Where to find Garcinia Cambogia in India